-Any actions that violate the College's Code of Conduct are unacceptable and may subject the student to the student conduct process.
+Any actions that violate the College's Code of Conduct are unacceptable and may subject the student to the community standards process.
 While it is not possible to list every type of conduct that is unacceptable, the following is a non-exhaustive description of some prohibited behaviors.
-Additionally, a student who aids, encourages, permits or conspires with other students or guests in violation of the Code or College rules and regulations may also be subject to the student conduct process.
+Additionally, a student who aids, encourages, permits or conspires with other students or guests in violation of the Code or College rules and regulations may also be subject to the community standards process.